TazeemKhan-dev/DSA-Notes/8-Recursion/3-Recursion on Strings/78-string-permutations.md

      ↓         ↓        ↓        ↓        ↓        ↓
    "abc"     "acb"    "bac"    "bca"    "cab"    "cba"
 ```
+### 💭 Intuition Behind Approach 1 — Simple Recursion (No Duplicates)

+The permutation problem is fundamentally about **fixing one character at a time** and recursively finding all possible arrangements of the remaining ones.
+At each step, we choose a character `ch` from the string, append it to the current result `ans`, and recurse on the remaining substring (`ros`).
+This creates a branching structure where each branch represents one unique character choice, and by the time the string becomes empty, we’ve built one complete permutation.
+Since we explore all choices at every level, recursion naturally generates all `n!` possible permutations.
+It’s a pure “**choice and explore**” problem, making it a classic example of recursion over decision space.

+---

 **Complexity (Time & Space):**
 - Time: O(n × n!) → Each level makes n choices, total n! permutations